google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 If we assume the highest pixel ratio for a device will be 3, an icon size of >= 192px is a safe bet.

 Note: Some browsers may require the image be served over HTTPS.
-Just calling it out in case you intend to use a third party image over HTTP.
+Be aware of this if you intend to use a third-party image.

 ### Badge